lollek/omoria/README.md

 run `make imoria`

 the first time you run imoria it should make a bunch of data files and then quit.
-I run "make privs" to fixup the file ownership and privileges, since the Makefile does not know where the data files are at this may not work correctly for you (I do intend to make this better).
+Since the Makefile does not know where the data files are at this may not work correctly for you (I do intend to make this better).